 The famous story of the star-crossed lovers Romeo and Juliet comes to the West End with a twist this autumn.
-Juliet, who is poised to kill herself for thou Romeo, has a change of mind and puts down the dagger: it is time for her to tell her story but this time, alongside her girlfriends.
+Juliet, who is poised to kill herself for thou Romeo, has a change of mind and puts down the dagger: she decides to continue life after Romeo.

 Running time: 2 hours 30 minutes

 Recommended age: 6+

 After abandoning poor Romeo in heaven, Juliet heads for Paris with her nurse and friends to rebuild her life and embark on a journey of self-discovery.
 She learns how to live without her Romeo and instead decides to become the author of her own story.
 With her fate no longer written in the stars, Juliet realises that perhaps, there is life after Romeo...

 Getting there: The Shaftesbury Theatre can be accessed by Tube, Bus, Car and Train.
 The exact address of the theatre is: